OlivierLD/raspberry-coffee/NMEA.mux.WebUI/README.md

     - `ssh pi@destination.pi`
     - `tar -xzvf NMEADist.tar.gz`
     - `cd NMEADist`
-    - `start-mux.sh`
+    - `./start-mux.sh`

-That's it, your server is un and running! (you might have modified the `properties` file, like `nmea.mux.gps.log.properties`, though)
+That's it, your server is up and running! (you might have modified the `properties` file, like `nmea.mux.gps.log.properties`, though)

 Now, from any browser on any machine connected on the server (Raspberry Pi)'s network, you can reach <http://destination.pi:[port]/zip/index.html>.